davegill/wrf-coop/README_user.md

 ## Prepare the docker image

-1. Edit the runtime files for docker: `Dockerfile` and `Dockerfile-NMM`.
+1. From inside the top-level `wrf-coop` directory, edit the runtime files for docker to test the single specific WRF fork, repository, and branch: `Dockerfile` and `Dockerfile-NMM`.

 Here is the entire Dockerfile for ARW: `Dockerfile`:
 ```